CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 **With Counterparty, users can:**

 * Send assets (also known as tokens, coins, derivatives, or shares depending on the context) from any Bitcoin address to any another
-* Create assets, pay dividends, buy back assets
+* Create assets (numeric or alphabetical)
+* Issue additional units of their own assets (or lock them to prevent this)
+* Pay distributions on assets using BTC, XCP, or other assets (e.g. dividends)
-* Trade assets on Counterparty's distributed exchange
+* Trade XCP and assets on Counterparty's distributed exchange
 * Broadcast textual and numeric data onto the Bitcoin blockchain
 * Make bets and derivatives on broadcasted data
 * Provably distribute ownership of assets through multi-signature support.